 Figure: Related metadata fields are displayed in groups, as seen here in the dialog box for choosing the metadata fields to display in the Metadata panel of Assets.

-For an overview of all groups and their fields, see Metadata field information for Elvis 6.
+For an overview of all groups and their fields, see Metadata field information for Assets Server.

 Changing the group to which a default Assets Server metadata field belongs can be done by overruling the group option for that metadata field.